Exeter-Diabetes/sde-sw-framework/code_lists/investigations/BMI/info.md

 # Origins

-* The origin of the SNOMED codelist was source codelists from Andy McG/the BHF/RCGP and reviewed by Andy McG in 2021.
+* The origin of the SNOMED codelist was source codelists from Andy McGovern/RCGP and the BHF; reviewed by Andy McGovern in 2021.